Five Important Facts About the Earth's Past

 There is a natural tendency to think about the Earth throughout its long history as being similar to what it is today.
 But the planet has changed dramatically.
 Not only have the continents shifted positions and have numerous mountains ranges formed and been eroded, but the temperature and chemistry of the atmosphere and the oceans have changed.
 So have the amount of the Earth's surface covered by the oceans and whether ice existed on the planet.
 The many thick layers of rock exposed at the Grand Canyon tell of a time when much of what is now the western half of North America was covered by seawater.
 The petrified wood at Petrified Forest National Park in Arizona tells of a time when rain was heavy and nearly continuous for millions of years.
 The distinctive outlines of the many towers and mesas of Monument Valley in the Four Corners area record a transition from an extremely wet climate to one that was extremely dry and a return to a wet climate.

 Human beings are an ice-age animal species.
 And so they thrive in an ice-age environment, that is, one in which the global climate allows massive volumes of ice to exist on the planet.
-The Earth has had such a climate for only the last few hundred thousand years.
+The Earth has had such a climate for only the last few million years.
 That was preceded by millions of years of higher temperatures across much of the planet.

 4. THE EARTH HAS HAD A STABLE CLIMATE SUITABLE FOR CIVILIZATION ONLY DURING THE LAST SEVERAL THOUSAND YEARS